nkostin4/deploy-artix/README.md

 ## What does this script do?

-This is a bootstrapping script that is meant to be run after installing Artix Linux (with the OpenRC init system).
+It's a bootstrapping script that is meant to be run after installing Artix Linux (with the OpenRC init system).
 Specifically, it

 - installs the programs in the `progs.csv` file, and
 - deploys [my dotfiles](https://github.com/nkostin4/circles).

-After running this script, enjoy a comfy and productive desktop.
+After running this script, enjoy a productive desktop.